sakigo9/sakigo9/README.md

 **Talking about Personal Stuffs:**

-- 🔭 I’m from 2021 passed out batch.
-- 🌱 I’m working on application based on React.js and Node.js.
+- 🔭 I'm a passionate full-stack engineer with expertise in React, Node.js, MongoDB, TypeScript, MySQL, and JavaScript.
+- 🌱 I create robust and scalable solutions to tackle complex business problems.
 - 👯 Part of Developer Community.
-- 💬 Ask me about anything , Would love to answer them.✌
-- 📫 How to reach me: Any of the Social-Media Platform
-- ⚡ Check out my recent [Blogs](https://medium.com/@saketprag322)
+- 💬 You can find me sharing insightful posts on Twitter about the latest trends and best practices in the tech industry.
+- 📫 Book a free call[TopMate](https://topmate.io/saket_prag)
+- ⚡ Additionally, I've taken free sessions on career guidance and conducted mock interviews to help aspiring developers kickstart their careers.
 - 📝[Portfolio](https://sakigo9.github.io/MyPortfolio/)
-- ✨ I can draw too.[ArtGallery](https://www.instagram.com/finding_my.way/)

 **Community**